 STATUTE OF LIMITATIONS

-The ability of WPC to respond promptly and justly to sexual misconduct is related in part to the opportunity to receive allegations and gather evidence soon after the occurrence.
+The ability of WPC to respond promptly and justly to accusations of sexual abuse, sexual misconduct, harassment or discrimination is related in part to the opportunity to receive allegations and gather evidence soon after the occurrence.
 However, the procedures regarding sexual misconduct recognize the special problems related to discovery and recognition of various forms of sexual misconduct.
 Child sexual abuse may not be recognized until the victim reaches adulthood.
 Recognition of abuse and willingness to come forward by an adult victim may also be delayed for many years.
 The Texas Statute of Limitations (Tex.
 Code Crim.
 Proc. art.
 12.01) applies to criminal proceedings and does not prohibit the church from investigating allegations.

 Regardless of when the incident of misconduct or abuse is alleged to have occurred, WPC strongly encourages and supports people with information to report the incident to church leaders and/or staff.
 For the disciplinary offense of sexual abuse of another person, in accordance with the Book of Order (D-10.0401), charges must be filed no later than five years from the time of the commission of the alleged offense, or later than one year from the date the investigating committee was formed, whichever occurs first, with exceptions noted in the Book of Order.
 Pastoral care for victims of sexual abuse, whenever it occurred in their lives, and for perpetrators, whenever they abused, will be freely and lovingly given.